BurdetteLamar/AboutRuby/core/Hash/template.md

 Hash[].default_proc # => nil
 ```

-When an even number of arguments is given, returns a new hash wherein each successive even/odd pair of arguments forms a key/value entry:
+When an even number of arguments is given, returns a new hash wherein each successive even/odd pair of arguments forms a key-value entry:

 ```ruby
 Hash[] # => {}
 Hash[:foo, 0, :bar, 1] # => {:foo=>0, :bar=>1}
 ```

-When the only argument is an array of 2-element arrays, returns a new hash wherein each 2-element array forms a key/value entry:
+When the only argument is an array of 2-element arrays, returns a new hash wherein each 2-element array forms a key-value entry:

 ```ruby
 Hash[ [ [:foo, 0], [:bar, 1] ] ] # => {:foo=>0, :bar=>1}